The $D^6 R^4$ interaction as a Poincar\'e series, and a related shifted convolution sum: A conjecture of Chester, Green, Pufu, Wang and Wen

 and

-where $\Lambda$ is the von Mangoldt function and $v_p(n)$ denotes the valuation of $n$ at prime $p$. \end{lemma} \begin{proof} The first formula directly follows from the identity $\log|(c,d)| = \sum_{l|(c,d)}\Lambda(l)$ and changing the order of summation in the resulting double sum.
+where $\Lambda$ is the von Mangoldt function and $v_p(n)$ denotes the valuation of $n$ at prime $p$.
+In particular, the product is equal to $d^k$ when $s+k=0$. \end{lemma} \begin{proof} The first formula directly follows from the identity $\log|(c,d)| = \sum_{\ell|(c,d)}\Lambda(\ell)$ and changing the order of summation in the resulting double sum.
 To prove the second formula, we note that the Dirichlet series on the left has multiplicative coefficients, and so it suffices to prove that

 which is easily verified after multiplying both sides by $(1-p^{-s-k})$. \end{proof}

 From (\ref{Trcdddivr}) and the above Lemma, it follows that